bf4/bf4.github.com/resume.md

 *   I love learning, and sharing, and working with others.
 I began and run Metromix's weekly tech lunch.
 *   Offers minimum viable solutions as a first step to getting desired functionality coded and used as a spike for subsequent work.
 *   Enjoys text-processing, including using regular expressions and XML/HTML parsers such as Nokogiri.
-*   Wrote a Net::HTTP wrapper for our deals importer to increase timeouts and provide better error-handling.
+*   Write a Net::HTTP wrapper for our deals importer to increase timeouts and provide better error-handling.
 *   Often uses math to solve complex problems.
 A former developer, once said "wow, we'd been wanting to do fuzzy matching for a while."

 #### Ruby on Rails Contractor -- Zavteq -- Chicago, IL, 2011

-*   Built jQuery Mobile Ruby on Rails 3 site with devise and RSpec.
+*   Build jQuery Mobile Ruby on Rails 3 site with devise and RSpec.

 #### Volunteer Web Developer -- Chicago Festival of Israeli Cinema, March 2010-Current